mysqljs/mysql/Readme.md

 prepend the flag with a minus sign.
 To add a flag that is not in the default list, just write the flag name, or prefix it with a plus (case insensitive).

-**Please note that some available flags that are not not supported (e.g.: Compression), are still not allowed to be specified.**
+**Please note that some available flags that are not supported (e.g.: Compression), are still not allowed to be specified.**

 ### Example